 However, let’s not talk much about the commercial pilot ground training subjects.

-We here to discuss the private pilot ground school syllabus and let’s begin that.
+We are here to discuss the private pilot ground school syllabus, thus let’s begin that.

-I am doing so because the Jeppesen textbook is the most common book used for private pilot training in the ground.
+I am doing so because the Jeppesen textbook is the most popular book used for private pilot training in the ground.

-I am expecting you already have Jeppesen private pilot book.
+I am expecting you to have Jeppesen private pilot book by now.

 If you do not have one order one from Amazon now.